If you’ve been on Pinterest, or any number of other social for a while, you’ve probably seen “no ‘poo” methods pop up here and there.

 The oil glands in your scalp get kicked into overdrive by the properties in shampoo that dry your hair out, and it takes a while for them to calm down and accept when you stop using commercial shampoo, which means that there’s an adjustment period that can feel pretty icky.

 When I switched from Pantene to homemade shampoo with essential oils, I went from washing every two days, to washing every day or going crazy, so I quickly gave up and ordered natural shampoo from Young Living instead.
-I had the same greasy hair reaction, but greatly reduce for a about three weeks, and that’s when I realized that Young Living’s shampoo is a fantastic transitioning agent!
+I had the same greasy hair reaction, but greatly reduce for about three weeks, and that’s when I realized that Young Living’s shampoo is a fantastic transitioning agent!

 It seems to be somewhere in between homemade shampoo and Pantene on the grease-stripping scale, and I’m using it to slowly transition completely to homemade shampoo, which, by the way, unlike no ‘poo, does a pretty great job of keeping the scalp clean.